brook-street-games/bsg-translator/README.md

 translator.updateTranslations(translationId: 2)
 ```

-#### Async/Await
+#### Async / Await

-Instead of supplying a delegate, async/await can be used.
+Instead of supplying a delegate, the result can be handled in-line.

 ```swift
 Task {